-Andrea Tambalotti-Research on the macroeconomic effects of the household deleveraging process since the Great Recession.
+Andrea Tambalotti-General equilibrium modeling of drivers of the boom in household debt and home prices before the Great Recession.

 Giorgio Topa-Empirical research on referrals in the labor market, on social interactions, and on subjective expectations; survey data collection and empirical research on job search behavior.